Trust Align

 I don't own any property

-If you did this, you would remember…
+If you did this, you'd remember:

-• Visiting or calling each bank and brokerage separately — one call per institution
+• Visiting or calling each bank and brokerage separately (one call per institution)

 • Filling out a form to either retitle the account or add a "Transfer on Death" designation to the trust